gmdsi/GMDSI_notebooks/docs/part2/freyberg_obs_and_weights.md

-Now implement to that to loop over all the non-zero time series observation groups:
+Now implement that to loop over all the non-zero time series observation groups:

 ```python